The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Your cigarette butt, boy

-What a frightened bird
+What a scared bird

 Fedya shouted after her:

-unfinished bottle
+Unfinished bottle

 A ray jumps from the bottle

-Heap of dried branches
+A pile of dried branches

-It will flare up soon, like gunpowder.
+It will soon burst into flames like gunpowder.

-- ...
-The guy is strong, full of strength -
+-...The guy is strong, full of strength –

-From a rocket launcher on a squirrel
+From a rocket launcher to a squirrel

-I decided to relax like at home.
+I decided to relax like I was at home.

-And Fedya is soon to rest -
+And Fedya will soon go to rest -

 I ate Snickers and drank tea. –